NINAnor/python-template/README.md

 :sparkles: pre-commit doesn't change the functionality of your code

-To run pre-commit on your code, first install deptry:
+To run pre-commit on your code, first install dependencies:

 ```
-uv tool install deptry
+uv sync --dev
 ```

 Then run:

 ```
-uvx pre-commit run --all
+uv run pre-commit run --all
 ```

 ## Struggling with a template?